Firefox keywords: custom search with bookmarks

 • Better online privacy.
 Only query and send data to the site you want answers from, right?

-Let’s take Wiktionary, the multilingual dictionary as an example.
+Let’s use Wiktionary, the multilingual dictionary as an example.

-Navigate to Wiktionary and right click Wiktionary’s search bar.
-A context menu will pop up with a number of entries.
+Open up Firefox and navigate to www.wiktionary.org.
+Right click Wiktionary’s search bar to pull up a context menu with a number of entries.
 Left click the “Add a Keyword for this Search…” entry.

 Inside a context menu, the “Add a Keyword